-- 1. requested with a dated signature;

-- 2. supported by a clear description of the nature, date and amount; and

-- 3. accompanied by a receipt.
+- 1. requested with a dated signature ("a self-declaration that the claim is accurate and incurred on the business of the charity"); - 2. supported by a clear description of the nature, date and amount; and - 3. accompanied by a receipt/invoice for goods purchased or, in the case of supplier services, confirmation of receipt by the person/firm with their address and contact details.

-(n.b. this was an express demand from our independent examiner in 2014).
+(n.b.
+1 and 2 are similar to requirements set by our independent examiner in 2014).